ezweave/pretty-functional/chapters/one/one.md

 Things we _haven't_ dealt with yet:
 * WTF is a _monad_?
-* Dealing with external, unpredictable endpoints
+* Dealing with external, unpredictable endpoints.
-* Alternative approaches using other libraries
+* Alternative approaches using other libraries.
-* Performance
+* Performance (especially since we don't have PTCs).

 I hope you aren't sick of `FizzBuzz` quite yet... it's a stupidly simple problem (a __toy problem__), that we will be revisiting when we start talking about _monads_ in Chapter 3.